-The majority of elements and thresholds in Working Tax Credit and Child Tax Credit will be increased by September’s CPI figure (0.5%) from April 2021.
+The majority of working-age benefits were frozen at their 2015-16 levels for four years under the Welfare Reform and Work Act 2016.
+From April 2020, the majority of elements and thresholds in Working Tax Credit and Child Tax Credit will be increased by CPI (1.7%).
 In line with established practice and the Office for Budget Responsibility’s expectations in their welfare forecast, the maximum rate of the childcare element, the family element, the withdrawal rate and the income disregards will remain unchanged.

-The full list of proposed benefit and credit rates will be placed in the Libraries of the House in due course.
+The full list of proposed benefit and credit rates will be placed in the Libraries of both Houses in due course.